-The Company holds derivative foreign currency forward contracts to miligate the risk of changes in exchange rates on foreign currency exposures.
-These derivative financial instruments are valued based on quoted prices for similar an active markets or include an effectly or indirectly observable in the marketplace.
-The Company has designated foreign exchange forward contracts as cash flow hedges to miligate the risk of foreign exchange exposure angely probable foreign stars and the art instance.
+The Company holds derivative foreign currancy forward contracts to miligate the risk of changes in exchange rates on foreign currency exposures.
+These derivative financial instruments are valued based on quoted prices for similar and the markets of militar and the markets of militar are rate and under the risk of foreign exchange rates on foreign exchange forward contracts as cash flow hedges to militar exchange exposure on sighly probaded for forest states are instanced.